1947

 because it sets out on the cliff - - we certainly shouldn’t change it.

-to come - - plate glass windows are easily broken and allow a big space for any one to go into the
+some years to come - - plate glass windows are easily broken and allow a big space for any one

-house - - where as steel frames with small spacing and a good lock inside surely has it’s
+to go into the house - - whereas steel frames with small spacing and a good lock inside surely

-other.
+above the other.
 Also good closet space in both rooms.

 Mr. Frye has asked for arrangement to be made on the surveying and the info be forwarded on